volodymyr20/AntJavaHelloWorld/README.md

 * GIT CMD client is installed (like GIT BASH)

 **How to build**
-* close this repository locally
+* clone this repository locally
 * cd to <repository dir>
 * ant